sean-rohan-NOAA/TLUtilities/vignettes/surface_errors.md

 ## Problem

-There was evidence that measurment errors occurred, based on examination of the relationship between surface-incident clear-sky PAR estimated by global irradiance model and light measurements from the deck-mounted archival tag.
+Some problems were detected after examination of the relationship between surface-incident clear-sky PAR estimated by global irradiance model and light measurements from the deck-mounted archival tag.
 Here, I fix the problem for one vessel/cruise.
 This is a somewhat convoluted example because the time offset error was already recorded in Stan's notes for this vessel/cruise.
 However, it was a slightly more "involved" fix than for other years.

 Two possible explanations for discrepancies are:
 * Measurement error due to obstruction of the photoelectric cell (e.g. gull-induced biofouling)